01 of 03

 02 of 03

 You can't get more convenient than staying at Diggi Palace, where the festival takes place.
 The hotel has 31 rooms and 39 suites.
-Room rates start from 5,000 rupees a night.
+However, room rates are priced around 19,000 rupees per night.
 If this is outside your budget and you're looking for somewhere cheaper, the quiet residential district of Bani Park is an excellent alternative.

 Bani Park is located around 4 kilometers west of Diggi Palace.
 There are plenty of characterful accommodations to choose from there, for all budgets.
 Many have small swimming pools, although the weather will be a bit too cool to swim.
 Notable ones include:

 - Anuraag Villa -- one of the best budget hotels in Jaipur, it has a tranquil back garden complete with huge Buddha statue.
 I stayed here and it was delightful.
 Room rates start from 1,500 rupees per night for a double.

 - Madhuban -- one of the best mid-range hotels in Jaipur, the highlights are the beautiful frescoes on the walls and rooms decorated with traditional Rajasthani furniture.
 Room rates start from 3,200 rupees a night for a double.

 - Umaid Bhawan -- another atmospheric, traditional-style building with carved balconies, attractive courtyards, open terraces, lovely garden, and rooms with antique furnishings.
 Rates are around 6,000 rupees per night.